GibbonEdu/docs/content/administrators/getting-started/updating-gibbon.md

 1. Use the Update function in System Admin > Manage Themes for semi-automatic theme updates, as follows:
     1.  <span style="text-decoration: underline; color: #ff0000;">**Backup your database and installation files.**</span>
     2. Download and unzip the latest version of the theme in question.
-    3. Login to your Gibbon installation and got to Admin > Manage Modules.
+    3. Login to your Gibbon installation and go to Admin > Manage Modules.
     4. Update your install base with the newly downloaded theme files.
     5. Reload the Manage Module page (all themes are then checked and updated in one go)